jbulger82/LLAMA_Hub/README.md

 * **Chat basics:**
   Type normally, or use the Tools button to insert slash commands.
+  The Tools popover auto-populates with MCP tools discovered at startup—no manual prompt editing needed.

 * **Smart Canvas:**  (Needs Work)
   * `/canvas open` then create/edit/list/read files;